-The main design of the ITER MPD (shown in Figs. 7 and 8) has an estimated 2-ton payload, but an alternate "heavy" design has been proposed that is suggested to support up to a 5.8-ton payload [11], but this configuration requires access from two equatorial ports.
-The full extended configuration of the main ITER MPD design provides up to nine DOFs.
+The main design of the ITER MPD has an estimated 2 tonne payload, but an alternate "heavy" design has been proposed that is suggested to support up to a 5.8 tonne payload [11], but this configuration requires access from 2 equatorial ports.
+The full extended configuration of the main ITER MPD design provides up to 9 degrees of freedom.

-B. ITER Ex-Vessel Systems
+B. ITER Ex-vessel Systems

-ITER also utilizes boom-type deployers in ex-vessel maintenance, such as the systems used in the neutral beam cell.
-The main structures of these systems are referred to as the beam line transporter (BLT) and the beam source remote handling equipment (BSRHE).
-These systems also consist of offsetalternating yaw joints that allow the systems to fold in on themselves in order to reduce stowed volume.
+ITER also utilises boom-type deployers in ex-vessel maintenance, such as the systems used in the neutral beam cell.
+The main structures of these systems are referred to as the Beam Line Transporter and the Beam Source Remote Handling Equipment.
+These systems also consist of offset-alternating yaw joints that allow the systems to fold in on themselves in order to reduce stowed volume.

-The BLT, shown in Fig. 9 [12], has eight DOFs, including a telescopic joint that provides lowering vertical movement to the end-effector.
-It is initially supported by a linear translational joint that may travel the neutral beam cell radially toward the tokamak.
+The Beam Line Transporter (BLT), shown in Fig. 9 [12], has 8 degrees of freedom, including a telescopic joint that provides lowering vertical movement to the end-effector.
+It is initially supported by a linear translational joint that may travel the neutral beam cell radially towards the tokamak.